HolmesLab/holmeslab/docs/Resources/learning/preprocessing.md

 Output:

-1. to segment the volume into predefined structures (including the subcortical parcels used in CIFTI)
+1. To segment the volume into predefined structures (including the subcortical parcels used in CIFTI)
-2. reconstruct white and pial cortical surfaces
+2. Reconstruct white and pial cortical surfaces
-3. perform FreeSurfer’s standard folding-based surface registration to their surface atlas (fsaverage)
+3. Perform FreeSurfer’s standard folding-based surface registration to their surface atlas (fsaverage)

 ### *PostFreeSurfer* Pipeline

-1. take the outputs of FreeSurfer that are in FreeSurfer proprietary formats and convert them to standard NIFTI and GIFTI formats
+1. Take the outputs of FreeSurfer that are in FreeSurfer proprietary formats and convert them to standard NIFTI and GIFTI formats

-    NIFTI
+    **NIFTI**

-    1. the three full subcortical volume parcellations are converted to NIFTI label files
+    1. The three full subcortical volume parcellations are converted to NIFTI label files

-    GIFTI
+    **GIFTI**
     1. The white, pial, spherical, and registered spherical surfaces are all converted to GIFTI surface files
-    2. thickness, curvature, and sulc are all converted to GIFTI shape files
+    2. Thickness, curvature, and sulc are all converted to GIFTI shape files
     3. The three FreeSurfer cortical parcellations are converted to GIFTI label files
     4. One of these volume parcellations, the wmparc, is binarized, dilated three times and eroded twice to produce an accurate subject-specific brain mask of grey and white matter, which serves as the final brain mask that is used in any subsequent functional or diffusion processing.
 2. Return data to the native volume space from the FreeSurfer 1mm RAS space

-→ produces all of the NIFTI volume and GIFTI surface files necessary for viewing the data in Connectome Workbench,
+→ These steps produce all of the NIFTI volume and GIFTI surface files necessary for viewing the data in Connectome Workbench,

+**Anatomical Masks**
-1. applying the surface registration (to the Conte69 surface template ([Van Essen et al., 2012b](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3720813/#R61)))
+1. Applying the surface registration (to the Conte69 surface template ([Van Essen et al., 2012b](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3720813/#R61)))
-2. downsampling registered surfaces for connectivity analysis
+2. Downsampling registered surfaces for connectivity analysis
-3. creating the final brain mask
+3. Creating the final brain mask
-4. creating myelin maps.
+4. Creating myelin maps.

+---

-**Functional Pipelines**
+## **Functional Pipelines**

 ### fMRIVolume Pipeline